nms-scribe/cosmopoeia/idea.md

 ### Analysys

-TODO: I think I'm going to have to have each task separate, in order to get it to work with CLAP.
+TODO: I think I'm going to have to have each task separate, in order to get it to work with clap.
 When clap supports chained or multiple subcommands, that can change.
 But I can still do multiple tasks with recipes.

-TODO: This also means 'create-coastline' doesn't have a good location.
-Maybe move this to water stuff?
-As long as it's before biomes.

 TODO: Since I don't necessarily need to skip this stuff with a heightmap, I'm rethinking the first commands.
 I'm going to get rid of convert-heightmap and add the following commands:
 * [X] `create-from-heightmap`: takes the extent of the heightmap and generates points, then samples the elevations from that heightmap.
 * [ ] `create-from-blank`: takes an extent and creates points in that extent with elevations of 0
 * [ ] `create-from-random-uniform`: takes an extent and creates points with elevations randomly chosen from a given range of values.
+TODO: Actually, this would be better as a processing thing
 * [X] `create-source-from-heightmap` -- same as above, but doesn't calc neighbors
 * [ ] `create-source-from-blank`:  -- same as above, but doesn't calc neighbors
 * [ ] `create-source-from-random-uniform` -- same as above, but doesn't calc neighbors
 * [X] `create-calc-neighbors` -- for dividing up the neighbors after any creation.
-* [ ] `terrain-*` -- various tasks to run.
+* [X] `terrain-*` -- various tasks to run.
 These correspond to the tasks in the enum listed below.

--- The "templates" of AFMG are converted to recipes which are to be processed.
+TODO: The "templates" of AFMG are converted to recipes which are to be processed.

 *Terrain Command*